Vyral/sam-levy/_posts/2021-09-08-whats-the-difference-between-these-two-bathroom-layouts.md

 {% include excerpt.html %}

-Today I want to briefly explain the difference between an en suite and a Jack and Jill bathroom.
+Today, I want to briefly explain the difference between an en suite and a Jack and Jill bathroom.
 Now and then, you’ll hear these buzz words thrown around, and I just wanted to quickly clear it up.

 **An en suite bathroom is connected to a bedroom.
 A Jack and Jill bathroom is between two bedrooms that feed into the same bathroom.**